 Wednesday, 30th January 2019.
 Sydney, Australia.
-Opportunities for experts in Australia’s compliance and risk sector has risen sharply, according to findings from the latest Compliance Index, an industry initiative conducted by TAS, a leading technology partner for Australia’s financial services sector.
+Opportunities for experts in Australia’s compliance and risk sector have risen sharply, according to findings from the latest Compliance Index, an industry initiative conducted by TAS, a leading technology partner for Australia’s financial services sector.

-More than 60 per cent of executives surveyed in the annual Index said they are committing at least up to 5 additional resources to focus purely on compliance management in the year ahead.
-An increase of almost 39 per cent in the last 12 months.
+More than 60 percent of executives surveyed in the annual Index said they are committing at least up to 5 additional resources to focus purely on compliance management in the year ahead.
+An increase of almost 39 percent in the last 12 months.

 Shane Baker, CEO of TAS, said “This increased focus on compliance experts is not surprising and is more than likely due to the findings of Australia’s Banking Royal Commission.

 The Royal Commission has highlighted the sector’s lack of transparency and non-compliance.
 There is increased scrutiny on financial institutions, and companies have been forced to prioritise compliance and risk.

 This creates demand for highly skilled compliance experts who bring a fresh perspective and innovative ideas to organisations”.

 However, despite the increased focus on compliance and risk, there are still close to 40 percent of companies who are not recruiting internal resources to assist with improving company processes.